Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/distributed_train.md

 - Run training in docker, program waits for a long time and does not show calculation results.

 > In default mode of docker, the machine is isolated from the ports in the container.
-Then use `--net=host` (host mode) or use the `-v` option for port mapping when starting the container.
+Then use `--net=host` (host mode) or use the `-p` option for port mapping when starting the container.
 For details information please refer to the docker manual.

 - The communications library was not installed correctly